All Episodes

 I'm pissed.

-I'm buying, I think a hundred like dozens of cases, maybe even a hundred cases, because we have 40 employees and we were drinking a lot, and our guests were drinking a lot.
+I'm buying, I think, like dozens of cases, maybe even 100 cases because we have 40 employees and we were drinking a lot and our guests were drinking a lot.

 And we've done special events where we've had people put liquid death on our table.